RobbieRuppel/learning-library/developer-library/apex/low-code-development/5-improving-tasks.md

 ### **Summary**

-This completes Module 5.
+This completes Lab 5.
 You now know how to utilize different types of list of values, to display additional columns, and also how to define a Cascading-LOV.
 [Click here to navigate to Module 6](6-improving-todos.md)